ifTNT/lora-air-time/readme.md

 ## Validation of Correctness

 I was wondering whether the air-time had been given in the datasheet is correct.
 So I performed the following experiment to validate the correctness of this calculator.
-I use USRP-B210 software-defined-radio and (gqrx)[https://gqrx.dk/] to capture the raw I/Q data of LoRa signal at 920MHz unlicensed band.
+I use USRP-B210 software-defined-radio and [gqrx](https://gqrx.dk/) to capture the raw I/Q data of LoRa signal transmitted by SX1276 at 920MHz unlicensed band.
 Then analysis it with [inspectrum](https://github.com/miek/inspectrum).
 The overall result provide an excellent prove to the correctness of calculator which is a good news for me.
 The detailed result is shown as below.

 ### Bandwidth=125KHz, Spreading Factor=7